GwynethLlewelyn/LSL.novaextension/README.md

 ### LSL linter

 We don't have a language server for LSL (yet!) but we have something reasonably similar: the [`lslint` project](https://github.com/Makopo/lslint/).
 If you don't want to compile it on your own, it's included under the `/LSLint` directory.
-You have to run it passing the `builtins.txt` file that has been pre-assembled with the latest & greatest LSL definitions (also present in the very same directory).
+You have to run it passing the `builtins.txt` file that has been pre-assembled with the latest & greatest LSL & OSSL definitions (also present in the very same directory is `builtins-only-lsl.txt` which limits linting 'official' LSL only, and not any of its dialects).

-You can add it as an optional action on Nova; this extension doesn't do that automatically on your behalf yet.
+Kudos to the whole W-Hat team, which released the original lslinter code into the public domain, and special thanks to Makopo for being its current (main) maintainer, as well as Sei Lisa for the many corrections and improvements.

 ## Legal Acknowledgements